Valdorff/rp-thoughts/2024_02_strategy/stream_of_consciousness.md

   - If we have a market-share based split, I think we might be able to _really_ juice the NO side to start and back it off as we capture market.
 This might present a way to have our cake (market share by big NO share) and eat it too (RPL value by big RPL share)
-- Universal variable commission
+- [support] Universal variable commission
   - This interacts with both of the above to determine where we look good vs competitors (NO-side)
   - There's a lot of room for complication here with PID stuff etc.
   - I'd prefer something very simple: eg, "if DP running weekly average is below X for 2 months, decrease commission 1%".
 It could be executed by security council with something like gate seals (eg, 3 one time use 1% moves up or down before pDAO has to vote to refresh their power).
-- Protect rETH from outlier bad NOs
+- [support] Protect rETH from outlier bad NOs
   - I think this is quite independent
   - I think this is a lower tier of importance
-- Exit validator on ejection balance ~31 ETH
+- [support] Exit validator on ejection balance ~31 ETH
   - I think this is quite independent
   - I think this is a lower tier of importance